Pharmacy (MPharm) (4 years): application process

 The majority of candidates we interview are made an offer for entry onto the first year of the MPharm and we aim to notify you (via email and on UCAS Track) within three days of attending your interview.

-The offer conditions are based on the assessment of your interviewer along with your performance on the visit day.
+The offer conditions are based on the assessment of your interviewer and may include a Grade A in a specific subject.

 The overwhelming majority of unsuccessful applicants are rejected because they do not satisfy our entry requirements, but requests for reconsideration of a decision can be made.